kincl/blog/content/posts/scusa-disk-image.md

 ### Step 1: Build the Image Tarball

-The `livemedia-creator` script orcestrates the Anaconda installer to bootstrap a system install from a kickstart file.
+The `livemedia-creator` script orchestrates the Anaconda installer to bootstrap a system install from a kickstart file.
 By specifying `--make-tar` it just outputs a tarball we can use for the next step.

 ```bash